telefonicaid/fiware-orion/doc/manuals/admin/statistics.md

     "in" : "579619",
     "out" : "579619",
     "reject" : "0",
-    "sentOk" : "579543",  // Probably will be generalized for all transmision modes at the end "sentError" : "76",   // Probably will be generalized for all transmision modes at the end "timeInQueue" : "44.884263230",
+    "sentOk" : "579543",  // Probably will be generalized for all notification modes at the end "sentError" : "76",   // Probably will be generalized for all notification modes at the end "timeInQueue" : "44.884263230",
     "size" : "0"
   }